nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/Misc/PassByValue_PassByReference_PassByAddress/README.md

 2. Pass by Reference: Passes an alias to the original variable.
 Efficient and allows direct modification.
 3. Pass by Address: Uses pointers to pass the memory address of variables.
 Provides visibility and control over modifications.
 Understanding these methods and their implications helps in writing efficient and effective C++ code, especially when dealing with large data structures or performance-critical applications.

+# Advanced concepts
+The advanced techniques give developers more control over resource management, function behavior, and performance optimizations, but they require a deeper understanding of C++ and its features.
+They also introduce more complexity and, in some cases, can complicate debugging if not used carefully.
+Some of these are

+- **Pass by Const Reference:** Pass objects by reference, but prevent modification.
+- **Pass by R-Value Reference:** Move resources from temporary objects to avoid unnecessary copies.
+- **Pass by Array:** Arrays decay to pointers when passed, and the size isn't known within the function.
+- **Pass by Function Pointer:** Pass a pointer to a function to allow dynamic behavior or callbacks.
+- **Pass by Lambda or Callable Object:** Pass a lambda or callable object for flexible, inline behavior.